 Networking (VPN) when off campus.
 Your Network Password is different from your PID password.

-3. Connect to the VT-Wireless network
+3. Connect to the eduroam network

-The VT-Wireless network uses the IEEE 802.1x authentication standard.
+Virginia Tech wireless networks use the IEEE 802.1x authentication standard.

 Once configured, there will be no need to manually authenticate with each

-access to the Virginia Tech wireless network.
-It provides increased security by encrypting
+access to the wireless network.

 When connecting a Wi-Fi enabled device to the campus network for the first time, select the CONNECTtoVT-Wireless network and use the XpressConnect configuration service, or follow the link below.